William Davidson Professor,

 I am also co-teaching, with

-the Economics for Entrepreneurs course
+the Business Economics for the Entrepreneur course

 in the Master of Entrepreneurship program.